algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 ## Overview

 Adopt A Candidate is a "Tinder style" recruitment application that matches companies with jobseekers in a different way.
+We'll code it using Flutter, all the technical specificities are described [here](#technical-architecture).

 ### Requirements